Zeferino Peña Cuéllar: Following years

 On 3 January 2002, federal judge Leopoldo Cerón Tinajero ordered the release of Luna Estrada and Montiel Núñez after concluding the UEDO did not provide enough evidence linking them to organized crime.
 Both of them were imprisoned at the Federal Social Readaptation Center No. 1 (formerly known as La Palma), a maximum-security prison in the State of Mexico, after they were charged with illegal possession of firearms.
 Since this crime was not considered serious in nature, they paid MXN$10,000 for their early release.
 Peña Cuéllar's lawyer said both men worked at his client's estate but were not involved in illegal activities.
 On 13 January, Peña Cuéllar's defense issued another writ of amparo against the PGR and Nuevo León authorities to prevent them from arresting him.
 Several of his family members also submitted similar motions.
 The PGR confirmed they had no open arrest warrant against Peña Cuéllar.
-His five children, as well his in-laws Ortiz Torres and García Armendariz, and his cousin Sandra Edith Cuéllar López and her husband Martín Gerardo Cortés Barrera, were waiting for confirmation of their legal status.
+His five children, as well as his in-laws Ortiz Torres and García Armendariz, and his cousin Sandra Edith Cuéllar López and her husband Martín Gerardo Cortés Barrera, were waiting for confirmation of their legal status.

 On 28 February, the PGR gave Peña Cuéllar's Hacienda Santa Lucía estate to the Secretariat of Finance and Public Credit (SHCP).
 This included the land, building, and all assets within the property.
 This motion was granted after the PGR had exhausted all their investigative efforts at the property following the attack that had occurred there the year before.
 The PGR confirmed, however, that Peña Cuéllar was wanted for four homicides, and he had a pending arrest warrant for drug trafficking.
 On 1 March 2002, the PGR gave the El Faisán's estate to the SHCP, effectively making it a federally-seized property.
 Peña Cuéllar issued a writ of amparo to prevent this motion, but the request was not granted.
 The Nuevo León State Police officers who were guarding the property were removed.